karensheng/Airbnb_Regulation/README.md

 ![image](Images/longevity%20of%20a%20listing_all%20STR%20listings.png)

 It is noteworthy that the majority of listings appear to remain active for 0-40 months.
 It might be an interesting segway to study the characteristics of those listings that have remained active for more than 40 months (e.g. number of reviews, location and amenities).
-For instance, the chart below shows a clear positive correlation between the longevity of a listing and the number of reviews.
+For instance, the chart below shows positive correlation between the longevity of a listing and the number of reviews.
 Caution that no conclusions about causation could be drawn here.

 ![image](Images/longevity%20of%20a%20listing%20vs%20number%20of%20reviews.png)